 Aren’t you even going to kiss me goodbye? she says.
 Not guilt or love or sadness must be allowed to weaken the momentum of victory.
 Without turning around, I flounce through the kitchen and out the front door.
 ‘No, I won’t.’

 When I came home that afternoon, my mother was dead.

 This could be the beginning of a memoir—a curtain drawn aside to reveal the whole landscape of life as it exists inside my mind and no one else’s.
-But although I know the gold sandals were real, that I wore them on a particular day and this led to an altercation with my on the stairs, these facts exist as no more than an instant of sense perceptions filed in memory and encased as a kind of seed. details in the picture—the skirt, port, lunchbox; the duration in—the scene unfolds; the walk through the kitchen; the inference that I understood, at the time, the import of my actions—these have been furnished by imagination.
+But although I know the gold sandals were real, that I wore them on a particular day and this led to an altercation with my mother on the stairs, these facts exist as no more than an instant of sense perceptions filed in memory and encased as a kind of seed.
+The other details in the picture—the skirt, portfolio, lunchbox; the duration in which the scene unfolds; the walk through the kitchen; the inference that I understood, at the time, the import of my actions—these have been furnished by imagination.
 If I continued with the story, it would unfurl out of that seed, that moment, and its relationship to what-really-happened would become increasingly obscure.